jakemarotta/FXMLExercise/README.md

 `primaryStage.setScene(new Scene(root))` sets the Scene of the primary Stage to a new instance of Scene, using `root` as the root node.

 ### <a name="selectorJava"></a>SelectorController.java
 1. We'll start by creating attributes for the controls.
-It's not necessary to create one for every single Node in the FXML file, just for the controls that we want to access in the controller.
+It's not necessary to create one for every single Node in the FXML file, just for the controls with `fx:id`s defined, which we'll be accessing in the controller.
 Declare attributes for each TextField, each ColorPicker, and the Button.
 Remember to include the @FXML tags, like this:
 ```java
 @FXML
 private Button printButton;